The Best Places to Eat in Philadelphia

 Cheesesteak: John's Roast Pork

-Out-of-towners often assume that all Philly cheesesteak shops are gruff and demoralizing operations — order “their way” or be ridiculed by the surly know-it-all staff.
+Out-of-towners often assume that all Philly cheesesteak shops are gruff and demoralizing operations - order "their way" or be ridiculed by the surly know-it-all staff.
 And sure, there are places that do business this way.
-But for a more friendly experience, visit John’s, a deep-South-Philly shack identifiable by its telltale roof sign: a bibbed pig rubbing its tummy in satisfaction.
-As the name and mascot indicate, the roast pork is a can’t-miss, but the steaks are killer, too, with huge piles of cooked-to-order meat, your choice of cheese and optional onions, all laid out on an oversize Carangi roll.
-Order however you want, as long as you’ve got cash.
+But for a more normal experience, visit John's, a deep-South-Philly shack identifiable by its telltale roof sign: a bibbed pig rubbing its tummy in satisfaction.
+As the name and mascot indicate, the roast pork is a can't-miss, but the steaks are serious, too, with huge piles of cooked-to-order meat, your choice of cheese and optional onions, all laid out on an oversize Carangi roll.
+The award-winning reputation will get you in line, but the warm, jovial staff will keep you coming back.

 Vegetarian: V Street

-Rich Landau, one of America’s finest vegan chefs, channeled his lifelong wanderlust into the creation of V Street.
-Inspired by the full-flavor cooking he’s encountered around the world, his restaurant is a more casual companion to sibling restaurant Vedge, but there’s no compromise in flavor.
-On the contrary: The menu reads like the manifest of an international spice shipment, with Peruvian aji amarillo, Korean gochujang, and Middle Eastern zhoug bobbing and weaving between the small plates.
+Rich Landau and Kate Jacoby, some of America's finest vegan chefs, channeled their lifelong wanderlust into the creation of V Street.
+Inspired by the full-flavored cooking the duo has encountered around the world, V Street splits the difference between their high-end Vedge and fast-casual Wiz Kid, but there's no compromise on flavor.
+Quite the opposite: The menu reads like the manifest of an international condiment shipment, with Peruvian aji amarillo, Korean radish kimchee and Middle Eastern zhoug bobbing and weaving between the small plates.

 Burger: Fountain Porter